-David joined Denison Till in 1983 and is wellknown in the York area and is now a Consultant at Lupton Fawcett following the merger in 2013.
+David joined Denison Till in 1983 and is wellknown in the York area.
+He became Consultant at Lupton Fawcett following the merger of Lupton Fawcett and Denison Till in 2013.

 David has the widest expertise within the Lupton Fawcett York Property Department and has a particular reputation for speed and thoroughness.
 He deals with a range of property matters including purchases/sales/lettings of commercial, agricultural and residential properties; he acts for various landed estates (including the Castle Howard and Hovingham Estates) whose work includes conversions of rural properties to commercial or residential use, agricultural tenancies, and farm sales and purchases; and acts for The York Diocesan Board of Finance Limited, dealing with a variety of ecclesiastical/charities/trust property transactions.

 - 1965 Exhibitioner at St Peters School York (Head of School)

 - 1973 Scholarship at St Edmund Hall Oxford - BA (Oxon) in Jurisprudence with First Class Honours